Chocolive24/FormativeAnnuary/README.md

 This is a formative exercise of the Sae institute Geneva.
 The aim of the exercise was to create a directory

-You can add names of people and their phone number. you can also find a phone number by entering someone's name.
+You can add names of people and their phone number.
+You can also find a phone number by entering someone's name.

 Basics element requiered in the program :
 * Create an ordered directory of students by asking the user to enter surnames, first names, and telephone numbers.